stellar-deprecated/docs/guides/walkthroughs/connect-to-wallets.md

 Completing your stellar.toml file is crucial to getting any exposure in the Stellar ecosystem: wallets generally don’t display tokens with incomplete stellar.toml files, and users are reluctant to touch assets that lack expected information.
 The fields above are necessary to let wallets know you support in-app deposits and withdrawals, but you should also make sure to complete the Issuer Documentation, Point of Contact Documentation, and Currency Documentation sections.

 ## Putting it all together
-Once you implement all the SEPs, a typical deposit flow looks like this:
+Once you implement all the SEPs, you enable the end-to-end user experience outlined in [this diagram](https://diagrams.stellar.org/cross-border-payments/).

+Here's a quick run through of a typical deposit:

 ### From a user’s perspective:
-* User opens their favorite wallet
+* Using their wallet of choice, user initiates fiat deposit with you
-* Clicks “Deposit Fiat Currency”
-* Chooses an amount
 * Enters KYC info
 * They’re prompted to send funds via ACH to your bank account
 * Once their ACH deposit clears, your tokens appear in their wallet
 * Like magic!

 ### Here’s what’s going on in the background:
-* User initiates deposit
-* Wallet pings your Transfer Server, discovers that you require an authenticated user session
 * Wallet pings your `WEB_AUTH_ENDPOINT`, goes through challenge/response, receives a JWT token to authenticate user session
-* Wallet pings your Transfer Server, discovers KYC requirements
-* Wallet prompts user to enter KYC info
 * Wallet uploads user’s KYC info to your `/customer` endpoint
 * You check customer KYC
-* Wallet pings your Transfer Server with customer Stellar account public key
+* Wallet pings your `/deposit` endpoint with customer Stellar account public key
-* Since KYC and user authentication requirements are met, your Transfer Server responds with your bank account information
+* Since KYC and user authentication requirements are met, your `/deposit` endpoint responds with your bank account information
 * User sends funds via ACH to your bank account
 * User’s ACH deposit clears
 * You credit user’s Stellar account with tokens